-6.3.4 Rationale for the Security Assurance Requirements
+6.4.4 Rationale for the Security Assurance Requirements

-The assurance level EAL5 and the augmentation with the requirements ALC\DVS.2, and AVA\VAN.5 were chosen in order to meet the assurance expectations explained in the following paragraphs.
+The assurance level EAL5 and the augmentation with the requirements ALC_DVS.2, and AVA_VAN.5 were chosen in order to meet assurance expectations explained in the following paragraphs.

-An assurance level of EAL5 with the augmentations AVA\VAN.5 and ALC\DVS.2 are required for this type of TOE.
+An assurance level of EAL5 with the augmentations AVA_VAN.5 and ALC_DVS.2 are required for this type of TOE since it is intended to defend against sophisticated attacks.
 This evaluation assurance package was selected to permit a developer to gain maximum assurance from positive security engineering based on good commercial practices.
-In order to provide a meaningful level of assurance that the TOE provides an adequate level of defense against such attacks, the evaluators should have access to the low level design and source code.
+In order to provide a meaningful level of assurance that the TOE provides an adequate level of defence against such attacks, the evaluators should have access to the low level design and source code.

-6.3.5 ALC\DVS.2 Sufficiency of Security Measures
+6.4.5 ALC_DVS.2 Sufficiency of Security Measures